Axel-Jacobsen/my-keyboard/README.md

     - as raw IC mounted on the PCB (more complicated, so don't do) or as a "hat" on a breakout board
       - https://www.microchip.com/en-us/product/atmega32u4
   - STM32F103 (powerful, bigger)
+- microcontroller -> pcb - how to connect?
+  - solder directly to pcb
+    - pros: fuckin sick, may be cheaper? maybe not
+    - cons: much more difficult to manufacture
+  - get breakout and solder the pins
+    - pros: much easier to deal with
+    - cons: less fkn tight
+  - *decision*
+    - do breakout for v1
 - *variables to minimize*
   - size
   - power consumption